 Workshops are unrestricted group classes.

-Visit Workshop Assignments page to check availability and select your sessions now.
+Visit Workshop Assignments to make your preferences known.

 (Morning sessions will usually run from 10 AM-1 PM.
 Afternoon sessions from 2:30 PM to 5:30 PM.)

 - ANGELINA REAUX: A Matter of Style: "Opera, Broadway, Cabaret, Kabarett"